 Golden, crisp and salty, Tostones are the favorite Dominican side dish.
 Best if consumed with meats, eggs, cheese, seafood and practically any other food you can think of.

 Plantains are a main grocery ingredient in this household.
 There is no grocery trip in which I do not buy at least a handful.
-I think there is no Dominican home where plantains are not a most have ingredient at all times.
+I think there is no Dominican home where plantains are not a must-have ingredient at all times.
 You can make it two different ways: boiled and fried.

 Once boiled, you can eat it in pieces or as mangú (mashed plantains).
 Fried can be made as plantain chips or Tostones.